geaz/slicer_compare/README.md

 #### Comments
 Many options could confuse beginners, but are great for experienced users.
 Users are able to create profiles for materials, printers and print settings.
 Provides a feature similar to IceSLs 'adaptive layering'.
+Better performance than the "original" Slic3r.

 ### Simplify3D 4.0